ammardarma/Portofolio/README.md

 # Portofolio
-This repository is for all my project in programming.
+This is all my project and mini project in programming, hopefully this is will useful.

+- [Portofolio Android/Mobile]
+- [Portofolio Artificial Intelligence]
+- [Portofolio C/C++]
+- [Portofolio Back-End Developer]
+- [Portofolio Python]
+- [Portofolio Web Developer]